What are the origins of cryotherapy?

 Should I do cryotherapy before or after a workout?

 That depends on a few things.
 First, what is the goal of using whole body cryotherapy?
 Recent studies show that if you are performing a strength training session with the goal of increasing muscle hypertrophy, it is best not to use whole body cryotherapy chamber for at least one hour after completing your workout.
 In the first hour following an intense strength workout, the body typically produces its own anti-inflammatory response.
 Using a cryotherapy chamber may interfere with this, though there are exceptions.

 For example, endurance athletes or athletes who are training daily with heavy loads or intensities can make the body’s normal anti-inflammatory reaction unable to keep up.
 In this case, whole body cryotherapy can supplement the body’s natural anti-inflammatory process and help with recovery.

-If cryotherapy is being used as a supplemental treatment to a physical therapy or training session to enhance blood flow to the muscle or joint, we recommend that whole body cryotherapy before the exercise session.
+If cryotherapy is being used as a supplemental treatment to a physical therapy or training session to enhance blood flow to the muscle or joint, we recommend a whole body cryotherapy before the exercise session.

 Can anyone do cryotherapy?